 "Just use willpower."
 Willpower is a limited resource for everyone, but for ADHD brains, it's even more limited.
 Your prefrontal cortex is already underperforming.
 Telling someone with ADHD to "just resist" is like telling someone with a broken leg to just walk it off.
 It ignores the underlying condition and adds shame when it inevitably fails.

-“Sit with the discomfort.”
-Mindfulness-based approaches can work for ADHD, but the standard version (sit still, observe your thoughts, let the urge pass) often fails because ADHD makes sitting still and sustaining internal focus extremely difficult.
-Modified versions that incorporate movement or very short intervals (two to three minutes, not twenty) work better.
+"Sit with the discomfort."
+Mindfulness-based approaches can work for ADHD, although the standard version of sitting still and observing thoughts may be difficult.
+Modified versions that incorporate movement or very short intervals often work better.

-“Track your progress with a journal.”
+"Track your progress with a journal."
 Journaling requires sustained attention, working memory, and executive function, three things ADHD impairs.
-If journaling works for you, great.
-But if you’ve tried and failed to maintain a journal, it’s not because you lack discipline.
-Consider voice memos, bullet-point check-ins, or digital tools that reduce the friction.
+If long-form journaling has not been sustainable, consider voice memos, bullet-point check-ins, or digital tools that reduce the friction.

 "Find your motivation."
 ADHD doesn't respond reliably to internal motivation, no matter how strong it is.
 You can desperately want to quit and still relapse an hour later because your brain's reward system overrides your intentions.
 ADHD recovery works better when it relies on external systems (environment, accountability, structure) rather than internal motivation.

-“One day at a time.”
+"One day at a time."
 The ADHD brain struggles with both the past (poor working memory for lessons learned) and the future (difficulty connecting present actions to future consequences).
-“One day at a time” assumes you can hold yesterday’s commitment in active awareness today.
-For ADHD, more frequent touchpoints (hourly check-ins during high-risk periods, multiple daily reminders, real-time accountability) are often necessary.
+For ADHD, more frequent touchpoints, such as high-risk-hour check-ins, multiple daily reminders, or real-time accountability, are often more useful than a single daily intention.

 That means medication if it's appropriate.
 Environmental controls that remove access.
 Exercise that raises your baseline.
 External accountability that provides the structure your brain doesn't generate on its own.
 Routines that fill unstructured time before the restlessness hits.